 Pleasant Hill Boat Club Constitution

-ARTICLE 1 NAME The name of this organization shall be the Pleasant Hill Boat Club
+ARTICLE 1 NAME The name of this organization shall be PLEASANT HILL BOAT CLUB, INC

 ARTICLE 2 OBJECTIVES The organization will:

-1. Render a service to small boat and float boat owners.
+1. Render a service to small boat and pontoon boat owners.

 2. Promote increased interest in boating.